stslaug/trucking-service-react/README.md

 ## Project Overview

 Our project is a Truck Driver Rewards Web Application].
 It was built using a modern technology stack and deployed on Amazon Web Services (AWS).
-This allows sponsor companies to reward their drivers points, which they can use directly to access an Ebay Catalog API to purchase items with their earned points.
+This allows sponsor companies to reward their driver's points, which they can use directly to access an Ebay Catalog API to purchase items with their earned points.

 ## Technologies Used